nicog3314/nicog3314/README.md

 Hi!
-My name is Nicole and I hope you enjoy my creation!
+My name is Nicole and I hope you enjoy my creations!

 <!---
 nicog3314/nicog3314 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.